uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 ### Booleans

-Another primitive type is the `Boolean` type.
+Another primitive type is the `boolean` type.
 This allows you to represent values which are either `true` or `false`:

 ```js